Romalvo/TestAutomationTasks-BDD/README.md

  - When Cypress is running need to choose  E2E testing mode
  - The default browser for running Cypress tests in this project is set to Google Chrome
  - You can run tests by clicking on the test file in the GUI.

+- It is also possible to run all tests in terminal.
+To run all tests in terminal Run the following command:
+    ```bash
+        npx cypress run

+ - This command will run all tests in the terminal and all results will show in Terminal output
+ - If there are will be any errors Cypress will automaticaly create Screenshots for checking the results.
+ - Screenshots saved in screenshots folder.